 Cancelling the Scheduled Disk Check

-Open up an administrator mode command prompt by right-clicking on the item in the start menu and choosing “Run as Administrator”.
+Open up an administrator mode command prompt by searching in the Start menu or screen for “cmd” and then right-clicking on the item and choosing “Run as Administrator”.
 Type in the following command, substituting the drive letter if necessary.

 chkntfs /x c:

 Seems like they could have a better command line output… something like “canceled!” would have even worked… oh well.

 How to Tell if a Manual Disk Check is Scheduled